ChampCar Endurance Series: Preparation and rules

-To enter an event, competitors are required to select a vehicle from the Vehicle Performance Index list of cars located on the ChampCar website.
-Vehicles are listed with point values based on the stock vehicle's performance potential assigned to each model year.
-The table contains a large variety of makes and models to choose from.
-If the point value of the vehicle is less than 500, additional points may be spent on performance parts, as long as the total point calculation of vehicle plus performance parts does not exceed 500.
-This point calculation excludes required safety equipment, as well as maintenance and replacement of wear items with OEM or OEM-equivalent parts.
-No credit is given toward the point calculation of the vehicle for selling removed parts.
-Vehicles with a point calculation in excess of 500 are allowed to compete with penalty laps subtracted from their total.
-While the assessed vehicle point goal is 500, typical actual build costs can run anywhere from $4,000 to $10,000 to prep a car.
-Most of this budget is safety related such as brakes, roll cage, tires, racing seat, fire suppression system, and fuel cell.
+To enter an event, competitors select a vehicle from the Vehicle Performance Index (VPI) list published by ChampCar, which assigns each eligible make, model, and model year a point value based on the stock vehicle's performance potential.
+The system is designed so that any car in the field can be competitive for the overall win.
+If a vehicle's base value is below 500, a team may add performance parts as long as the car's total point value does not exceed 500; required safety equipment and the replacement of worn parts with original-equipment (OE) or OE-equivalent components do not count toward the total.
+Cars whose total value exceeds 500 points may still compete, but receive one penalty lap for every 10 points over the limit.
+ChampCar estimates that a typical car costs from about $3,000 for an entry-level build to $10,000 or more for a front-running car, with much of the budget devoted to safety- and reliability-related items such as the roll cage, brakes, tires, racing seat, fire-suppression system, and fuel cell.

-The races run for a fixed length of time.
-The team that completes the most laps net of penalty laps is the winner.
+The races are run for a fixed length of time, and the team that completes the most laps, after penalty laps are tabulated, is declared the winner.

-The event organizers impose a complete set of safety rules that typically are on par with other road racing sanctioning bodies, including the Sports Car Club of America and National Auto Sport Association.
+ChampCar requires a full roll cage whose design and construction meet typical Sports Car Club of America and National Auto Sport Association standards, along with other mandatory safety equipment.

-Tires are restricted to a UTQG treadwear rating of 180 or greater.
-Prior to July 2013, this value was 190.
-The change was made to allow for additional options in tire selection.

-Cars must be 15 years or older to compete, other than those grandfathered.
-Vehicles are given a VPI or "Vehicle performance index".
+To be assigned a Vehicle Performance Index value, a car must generally be at least 15 years old; vehicles less than 15 years old are not assigned a VPI value, while older vehicles may be added to the index at the discretion of ChampCar's board of directors.

 Race format

 Events are held at major road racing tracks across the US.
-In the past, events were also held at major road racing tracks in Canada, along with a street race in Mexico.
+Tracks like Daytona International Speedway, Sebring International Raceway, and Laguna Seca In the past, events were also held at major road racing tracks in Canada, along with a street race in Mexico.
 The most common event format is a two-race weekend, with one eight-hour race each on Saturday and Sunday.
 However, a variety of other formats are used, with lengths ranging from 10 to 24-hours.
 Starts are picked by a random number generator utilizing the pit stall number.
 The order is reversed for the following days' race.
 Teams are scored and ranked by the number of laps completed during the time allotted for the race net of penalty laps.

 Teams are required to include at least two drivers (more for longer events).
 Each driver is required to complete at least one hour in the car.
 No stint is allowed to exceed two hours, with a minimum one hour rest.
 Pit stops where fuel is added to the car are required to be at least five minutes in length to ensure safe refueling.